How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Technique 1: Multi-Speaker Videos with Speaker Labels

-1. Use tools that support automatic speaker diarization (VidNotes, Descript)
+1. Use tools with automatic speaker diarization (VidNotes, Descript)

 2. Review speaker labels and assign names